HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/customers.md

 ### Get The Customer

-1. Hover over the "keep-domino" collection name and click on the ellipsis (three dots).
+1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
 Select "Add Request".
-1. Name the request "get customer" and click "Save to keep-domino".
+2. Name the request "get customer" and click "Save" change the request to "GET" method.
-1. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=default".
+3. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=default".
 This uses the collection variable set from the value for **@unid** you received when creating the customer.
-1. Set the headers for "Authorization".
+4. Set the headers for "Authorization".
-1. Click "Send".
+5. Click "Send".
-1. Save the request.
+6. Save the request.

 ![Get Customer](../images/data/get_customer.png)

 ### Set The Customer Inactive

-1. Hover over the "keep-domino" collection name and click on the ellipsis (three dots).
+1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
 Select "Add Request".
-1. Name the request "update customer" and click "Save to keep-domino".
+2. Name the request "update customer" and click "Save".
-1. Change the method from "GET" to "PUT".
+3. Change the method from "GET" to "PUT".
-2. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=update".
+4. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=update".
-3. Set the headers for "Authorization" and "Content-Type".
+5. Set the headers for "Authorization" and "Content-Type".
-4. On the Body tab change the type to "Raw".
+6. On the Body tab change the type to "Raw".
-5. Set the request body content to:
+7. Set the request body content to:
     {% raw %}
     ~~~json
     {